bsc-s2/pykit/zkutil/README.md

     is `iterable` of short permissions that can be used in `for-loop`.
     Such as `"cdrw"` or `['c', 'd']`

+-   `lower`:
+    specifies if convert result to lower or upper case.
+    By default it is `True`, for lower case.

 **return**:
 a list of standard permission.